 Passionate about the South West’s built environment, David is a key voice in Devon and Cornwall’s Building Forum and Building Plymouth.
-To ensure its legacy, he spends his spare time mentoring young people to inspire careers in construction.

 He is regional director for our Plymouth office, managing the team, overseeing projects, looking after the financials and leading on bids.

 David, what is the role of an architect?

 As much as architecture is about creating an amazing environment for people to live in, it also has a role in challenging people’s perception of the built environment.

 It’s about so much more than buildings, and we have a role in shaping the planet for the sustainable future.
 This is particularly important in the future of city infrastructure – we can use the built environment to encourage cycling and public transport instead of cars.
 We can re-purpose our city and town centres to adapt to the changing retail market place and look at more sustainable live/work/play environments to ensure these areas become vibrant communities in the future.

 What is your favourite project to date?